DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

     offer an alternative to other local access providers.

 [^29]: Richard H. Thaler and Cass R. Sunstein, *Nudge: Improving
-    Decisions About Health, Wealth, and Happiness,* New Haven, Conn:
+    Decisions About Health, Wealth, and Happiness,* New Haven, Conn.
     Yale University Press, 2008.

 [^30]: William Samuelson and Richard Zeckhauser, ‘Status Quo Bias in